vishnusureshperumbavoor/CGPA_calculator/readme.md

 ## Introduction

 This CGPA Calculator Application is a user-friendly tool designed to help students calculate their Cumulative Grade Point Average (CGPA).
-With an intuitive interface, this application allows users to input their course grades and credits, and then instantly computes their CGPA based on the provided data.
+With an intuitive interface, this application allows users to input their course grades, and then instantly computes their CGPA based on the provided data.

 ## Prerequisites
 Before using the CGPA Calculator Application, make sure you have the following installed on your system: